Accounting Papers at Tauranga (2020)

 Accountants are trusted business advisors who work with clients to help them make their businesses more profitable and successful.
 If you enjoy working with numbers and want to help businesses grow, accounting may be a good fit for you.
 Accounting students can meet the academic requirements of Chartered Accountants Australia and New Zealand, CPA Australia or ACCA accountancy professional institutions by taking an approved suite of papers.

-Accounting is available as a first major for the Bachelor of Business, Bachelor of Business Analysis and the Bachelor of Management Studies with (Honours).
-Accounting may also be included as a second major or minor in other undergraduate degrees, subject to the approval of the Faculty in which the student is enrolled.
+Accounting is available as a first major for the Bachelor of Business (BBus) and the Bachelor of Management Studies with Honours (BMS(Hons)).
+Accounting may also be included as a second major or minor in other undergraduate degrees, subject to approval of the Division in which the student is enrolled.

-Note: Students meeting the academic requirements for CA are required to include MNMGT301 and the remaining papers from ACCTN302, ACCTN304, ACCTN305, ACCTN307 and ACCTN308 not already taken for the major.
-Students who commenced a major in Accounting in 2016 or prior and are undertaking their third year in 2018 will do so using existing 20 point papers.
+Note: Students meeting the academic requirements for CA are required to complete MNMGT301 and the remaining papers from ACCTN302, ACCTN303, ACCTN305, ACCTN306 and ACCTN309 not already taken for the major.
 Students are encouraged to contact the Waikato Management School for programme advice.

 For a full list of offerings in this subject, including those available in Hamilton and online, see the Catalogue of Papers.
 Not all qualifications and subjects can be taken in full in Tauranga.
 See what can be studied in Tauranga.